cryptopunksnotdead/punks.sandbox/girls/README.md

 ![](i/girl_(2)@4x.png)

-and let's change to the gray hoodie to pink
+and let's change the gray hoodie to pink
 (or any other color):